aleph-im/aleph-indexer-library/packages/indexer-generator/README.md

 }
 ```
 Query response properties:
-- accurate: If covers the complete transaction history.
+- completeHistory: If covers the complete transaction history.
 - progress: Percentage of transactions indexed out of the total identified.
 - pending: An array of ISO-formatted date ranges indicating the transaction ranges yet to be indexed.
 - processed: An array of ISO-formatted date ranges indicating the transaction ranges that have been successfully indexed.